 This program is an excellent opportunity to learn about another country’s cultural heritage system.
-It is also an opportunity to make friends and professional contacts with new colleagues while living in a foreign country for a summer.
+It is also an opportunity to make personal and professional contacts with new colleagues while living in a foreign country for a summer.

-Interns work a 5-DAY WEEK for the ENTIRE DURATION OF THE INTERNSHIP, with the only exceptions being regularly-scheduled holidays in the host country and religious holidays for the intern.
+IEP Interns work a 5-DAY WEEK for the ENTIRE DURATION OF THE INTERNSHIP, with the only exceptions being regularly-scheduled holidays in the host country and religious holidays for the intern.

 How to Apply

 You will need a Google account to use our online application form.
 Once you have a Google account, go to https://forms.gle/LT2wsh1FW9QrkwSn6 to apply online using the form.
 The form will collect:

 - Information about you, your educational background, your experience, and internship preferences;